HenryNVP/fastvit-pet-mobile/README.md

 FastViT Pet Mobile
 ===================

 End‑to‑end setup for training and deploying **FastViT** models for pet classification on Android devices.
 This repository extends [Apple's FastViT](https://github.com/apple/ml-fastvit) with custom features for mobile deployment and transfer learning.
-Demo video of the benchmark app is available [here](https://drive.google.com/drive/folders/1UZZX45Nn0P_neb1rYmjt9dAVj5ZWijFA?usp=drive_link).
+The project integrates **Performer attention** to reduce attention complexity from $O(N^2)$ to $O(N)$, **knowledge distillation** to transfer knowledge from teacher models, and **quantization** (FP16/FP32) to optimize inference speed on mobile devices while maintaining accuracy.

 **What's included:**
 - FastViT model implementations (original + Performer attention variants)